reducktion/socrates/README.md

 [Ports](https://github.com/reducktion/socrates#ports) of this package to other languages are currently in progress.
 Check further below for which ones are currently available.

+## PHP Version
+<p>PHP 8.1 is the minimum required version.
+If you are using an older version you should pull in the 1.3.0 version of this package.
+We highly recommend you upgrade though!</p>

 ## Installation
 `composer require reducktion/socrates`